Training Needs Assessment (TNA)

-Training Needs Assessment: this article describes Training Needs Assessment in a practical way.
-The article starts with whhat it is, theory and background of TNA, its meaning and the reasons why a Training Needs Assessment can be a valuable tool in your business (advantages).
+Training Needs Assessment (TNA): this article describes Training Needs Assessment (TNA) in a practical way.
+The article starts with what it is, theory and background of TNA, its meaning and the reasons why a Training Needs Assessment can be a valuable tool in your business (advantages).
 This article also contains a downloadable and editable Training Needs Assessment template.
 Enjoy reading!

 What is Training Needs Assessment (TNA)?
-Theory and background
+The theory and background

 By first determining what they want and need in terms of training, it’s possible to offer a relevant selection of training and education.
 Using a Training Needs Analysis (TNA), the gap between the employees’ education and the related training need can be determined.